awesomerank/awesomerank.github.io/lists/vsouza/awesome-ios.md

 * [Linker ★123](https://github.com/MaksimKurpa/Linker) - Lightweight way to handle internal and external deeplinks for iOS.
 * [CoreNavigation ★46](https://github.com/aronbalog/CoreNavigation) - 📱📲 Navigate between view controllers with ease.
 * [DZURLRoute ★66](https://github.com/yishuiliunian/DZURLRoute) - Universal route engine for iOS app, it can handle URLScheme between applications and page route between UIViewController.
+* [Crossroad ★185](https://github.com/giginet/Crossroad) - Crossroad is an URL router focused on handling Custom URL Schemes.
+Using this, you can route multiple URL schemes and fetch arguments and parameters easily.

 ## Apple TV